akeneo/pim-api-docs/content/php-client/resources/product-entities/product-models.md

 You can get more information about the returned format of the product values [here](/documentation/resources.html#product-values).

 Since the 2.3 version, in the Enterprise Edition, the response contains one more field `metadata`.
-Look at the [product model drafts](/php-client/ee-resources.html#product-model-draft) for an example.
+Look at the [product model drafts](/php-client/resources.html#product-model-draft) for an example.

 #### Get a list of product models

 There are two ways of getting product models.

-*Search builder**
+**Search builder**

 ::: warning
-This feature is only available since the version 2.0 of the PHP API client.
+This feature is only available since the version 3.0 of the PHP API client.
 Also it was added in the 2.3 version of the PIM and is therefore not present in previous versions.
 :::